What is a Tech Stack, and Why Does it Matter To My Business?

 Firewall: A firewall is a security device that helps protect your network.
 This is by filtering and blocking incoming or outgoing traffic that does not meet security standards.

 Switching: The switching manages the flow of data across a network.
 IT will direct a signal or data to a particular destination.
-Various types of switching are used to move data from one network to another.
+Various types of switching move data from one network to another.

 Wireless Access Points: A piece of hardware that connects wireless-enabled devices to a network.
 They allow employees to work from anywhere in your office and remain connected.